 Combating Global Misconceptions

 Most people, including teachers, have severe misconceptions about the world they live in.
 When looking at the complexity of sustainable development, a fact-based worldview is essential.
-Do you unknowingly communicate misconceptions about the world they live in to your your students?
+Do you unknowingly communicate misconceptions about the world they live into your students?
 Let's find out!
 Gapminder, an independent educational non-proﬁt organization ﬁghting global misconceptions has developed an ignorance survey that you and your students can participate in.
 Take the short test now.
 See questions and results from Gapminder test 2017.
 After you take the test view the two videos below.

 Here are more interactive Gapminder tools to help combat global misconceptions that you can use with your students.

 To learn about standards of living base don income around the world watch these videos: What is Dollar Street and How it Can be Used in the Classroom and a General Overview of Dollar Street and then check out the Dollar Street website.

 EcoWatch Website(EcoWatch is a community of experts publishing quality, science-based content on environmental issues, causes, and solutions for a healthier planet and life.)

 EcoWatch is a long-time leader in environmental news.
 Founded in 2005 as an Ohio-based environmental newspaper, today it is a digital platform still dedicated to publishing quality, science-based content on environmental issues, causes, and solutions.
 The goal of EcoWatch is to empower readers to make informed, environmentally-conscious decisions that support a sustainable future for everyone.